TEN7-Archive/flight-deck/README.md

 ## Support

-You can always [post an issue](https://github.com/ten7/flight-deck/issues/new) on our Github page.
+Flight Deck is used internally and supported by [TEN7](https://ten7.com/).
+[Post an issue](https://github.com/ten7/flight-deck/issues/new) on our Github page for help.

 ## License